tychospadaro/Projects/README.md

-stopwatch_game - stop the watch at an even tenth of a second. tic_tac_toe_monte_carlo - tic-tac-toe with a computer opponent that plays optimally via a Monte Carlo selection method
+stopwatch_game - stop the watch at an even tenth of a second. tic_tac_toe_monte_carlo - tic-tac-toe with a computer opponent that plays optimally via a Monte Carlo selection method yahtzee.py - plans optimal play for upper half of yahtzee given an initial hand of dice (any number of dice, arbitrary sides)

 UpdateHTML:
 update_print.py - A program which reads in an html file with documentation for